-Even fluent French speakers need to watch out, because Pagnol's peasants speak with a spicy Southern accent and a generous helping of provencal slang ("fada", meaning "mad", is an especially handy word to add to the vocabulary).
+Even fluent French speakers need to watch out, because Pagnol's peasants speak with a spicy Southern accent and a generous helping of provençal slang ("fada", meaning "crazy", is an especially handy word to add to the vocabulary).
 But the performances are expressive and, if you feel at moments that you've lost the plot, you can always enjoy the walk and the amazing views.

 After lunch the mood darkens as the story gathers force.
 Manon has blocked the stream on which the village depends for its water, and the locals are desperate.
 Ugolin is faced with the loss of his own harvest.

-On one recent walk, as this scene unfolded, it actually began to rain but, undeterred, the actors simply built it into their dialogue.
+At one performance, as this scene unfolded, it actually began to rain but, undeterred, the actors simply built it into their dialogue.
 "This light drizzle won't be enough to save the crop," they ad libbed.